red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 Due to the large number of contracts to be deployed in the infrastructure and the amount of bootstrapping they require, the deployment process is complex.
 Therefore, priority will be given to those pre-deployment processes in Genesis that have the least impact on the current deployment process and are flexible enough so that the addition of new contracts does not cause problems for pre-deployment.

 Therefore, we plan to use third option "Extract slot information by detecting SSTORAGE opcode".
-It is the cleanest and more flexible procedure to extract slot structure.
+It is the cleanest and most flexible procedure to extract slot structure.

 ## Description